 Employment Outlook and Salary Information

-Overall, the U.S. Bureau of Labor Statistics (BLS) expects an about average growth rate of 13% for postsecondary teachers over the 2014-2024 period.
+Overall, the U.S. Bureau of Labor Statistics (BLS) expects a much faster than average growth rate of 11% for postsecondary teachers over the 2018-2028 period.
 The market for a full-time assistant professorship is highly competitive.
 A willingness to relocate will afford the applicant a greater chance for employment.
 Salaries for an assistant professor vary widely by the location, endowment, size and type (public or private) of the college or university, as well as by the specialty the professor is teaching.

 In summary, an assistant professor is a full-time employee of a college or university, who has to balance teaching duties with other institutional responsibilities.
 This is a career option to consider for someone who has recently completed a doctorate degree, and wishes to enter academia.
 Job growth is expected to be strong in the coming decade, and salary varies depending on the field of study and other factors.